10 Ways to Support and Help Your Wife During Breastfeeding

 Do the laundry

-I am the one who likes to be “totally in control” of our laundry, and with the added needs of “baby laundry,” there is a lot to do.
+I am the one who likes to be “totally in control” of our washing clothes, and with the added frequency of doing baby laundry, there is a lot to do.
 If you, as the non-nursing partner, can do laundry for the both of you in addition to the baby, it’s a huge help.

 My recommendation is to ask your wife or breastfeeding partner how and when to do both types of laundry, if she is typically the one who is in charge of these chores.